githubtraining/innersource-theory/docs/teams/innersource_benefits.md

 **Purpose**: To list and better understand cross-team reasons for adopting InnerSource _(Time: ~15 minutes)_

-1. Using a whiteboard, collection of sticky notes, or an issue in a repo, discuss and list the potential benefits of InnerSource to your organization.
+1. Using a whiteboard, collection of sticky notes, or an issue in a repo, discuss and list the potential benefits of InnerSource to your organization and your team.

 **Questions**:

-- What benefits of InnerSource would be most impactful for our organization?
+- What benefits of InnerSource would be most impactful for your team?
 - What benefits would be most immediate?
 - What benefits are most needed?
 - How would each of your team members answer these questions?